 When Valentino Dixon drove through the gates of Augusta National this past week, into the press lot aside Magnolia Lane, nothing was decided.
 The possibilities were as limitless as sticking a tee into the ground.

 Forgive his initial intent to snap a selfie in front of the stately press building bordered by pink azaleas.
 It’s easy to mistake as the main clubhouse, and anyways pictures aren’t allowed here.

 After getting his badge and lanyard at the front desk, as a credentialed illustrator with the Golf Digest editorial team, the first thing to do is head to Amen Corner.
 Down the steep hill right of No. 10, through the pine straw forest of No. 11, toward the clearing.
 And as it sometimes goes with momentous occasions, they become marred by comedy.
-I should’ve given clearer instructions on how people dress at golf tournaments, but Dixon looks sharp in his suit and leather wingtips as he skids nimbly through the mud.
-The course was closed that morning due to heavy rainfall and a female security guard working the rope calls out, “I like how you did that, honey.”
+I should’ve given clearer instructions on how people dress at golf tournaments, but Dixon looks sharp in his suit and leather wingtips as he skids nimbly through the mud, the course having closed that morning because of heavy rain.
+A female security guard working the rope calls out, “I like how you did that, honey.”

 “Tomorrow I’m going to Walmart to get me some flip-flops,” Dixon answers.

 And then there we are.
 The afternoon sun hitting Nelson’s Bridge and Rae’s Creek, casting shadows on the greens and tee boxes whose spatial relationship Dixon never fully understood.
 These couple of acres that started the first steps on the most unlikely path to freedom in the history of sports, now before him.